Big Sis Briefing: Prestige Is a Currency With a Short Shelf Life

 Prestige is a currency and currencies are tools.

-The question is always: what are you building with yours?
+The question as always is: what are you building with yours?

 💖